Half Ton Lightweight Airportable Gallery

 Above;- A superbly clean build of our White Road Commander II kit by US modeller Mark Yoder, then from Greece a Scania R twin steer from Kyriakos Lampropoulos.
 A Renault Magnum / DAF XT Hybrid from UK modeller Mick Russell, TQ25 Volvo F88 kit converted to a daycab wrecker by Eric Fontein & 3 shots of a KW K500 by Filip D'Hondt.

 Above;- All from the KFS bench.
-Two shots of the KFS TQ74 Bedford TM wide sleeper cab transkit test build.
-Then two shots of Spares Box Special, a fictional 8x8 military wrecker made from nothing more than left over bits from the spares box.
+Two shots of the KFS TQ74 Bedford TM wide sleeper cab transkit test build. .
 Next are two shots of a Scammell Routeman II flatbed.
-Then three shots of another completely fictional model built from nothing but spare parts & Evergreen strip. ...a FOUR engine Scania T cab dragster.
 Followed by the first test build of the KFS TQ93 DAF XT conversion kit, a mythical beast based on the DAF XF105.
 The last three pictures are off a well worked & tired International 9670 daycab short hauler by Sebastian Sommer, built using the KFS TQ57 full sleeper kit seen in the block below.

 Top Row;- From the KFS bench Scania R500 6x2 twinsteer with Andover forklift carrier, & Scania R Series P cab 6x2 rigid.
 The green E Series ERF & the Scammell Routeman are both from TMW editor Peter White.
 Second Row;- First three from Essex modeller Darren Farrow, a pair of Leyland Marathons, Iveco Eurotech 6x2 & Scammell Crusader.Then the red International 9670 is the test build of the KFS TQ57 transkit.
 Bottom Row;- Ford Transcontinental from the KFS bench, Atkinson Searcher wrecker from Dave Griffiths & Mack F700 by Italian modeller Alessandro Merlo, another superb F Model by Ron Bennett & finally an IH9670 by Brian Fisher.
 13 out of 14 models here built using KFS resin transkits !!

-A.Wisharts & Sons DAF XF plus ERF ECS conversion (KFS kit)
+Above; ERF ECS conversion (KFS kit)

 by Andy Keith.
 Then by Rob Morrison of Scaletrux Ltd, a DAF CF cattle float, Scania Longline, Foden Alpha logger tractor & trailer, an MAD Mega windmill trailer in Collets livery & yet another Alpha logger also by Rob Morrison, this time a rigid with drawbar trailer.
 Followed by three views of our TQ-74 Bedford TM transkit superbly built & converted to a 6 wheel rigid by Charles Trace.
 The Killingbecks Buccaneer chinese 6 tractor unit is also by Charlie Trace & uses out TQ-56 Mk2 Atkinson kit suitably altered with the 'dog kennel' sleeper.
 Next a very nice build indeed of a middle east spec F88 from Tony Christie.
 And finally another Knowles from Charlie Trace, this time a TM wide daycab converted from the KFS sleeper kit.